norvig/paip-lisp/docs/chapter14.md

 The current system does not complain if a fact or query is ill-formed.
 It also relies on the user to input all facts, even those that could be derived automatically from the semantics of existing facts.
 For example, the semantics of `sub` imply that if `(sub bear animal)` and `(sub polar-bear bear)` are true, then `(sub polar-bear animal)` must also be true.
-This kind of implication can be handled in two way s.
+This kind of implication can be handled in two ways.
 The typical Prolog approach would be to write rules that derive the additional `sub` facts by backward-chaining.
 Then every query would have to check if there were rules to run.
 The alternative is to use a *forward-chaining* approach, which caches each new `sub` fact by adding it to the data base.